Responsibilities of the Board

 Board Meetings and Attendance

 According to the Bahrain Commercial Companies Law and CBB rules, Board meetings will be conducted at least four times a year (on a quarterly basis).
 All Board members must attend at least 75% of all Board meetings within a calendar year.
 At least five Directors must attend each Board meeting, including the Chairman or the Vice-Chairman.
-During 2018, four Board meetings were held in Bahrain, and the members’ attendance is noted in the table below:
+During 2019, four Board meetings were held in Bahrain and members’ attendance is noted in the table below: